scribe-security/vulnmng-action/README.md

 ```

 ### 2. Git-Integrated Scan
 Use this to automatically pull, commit, and push scan results to a specific Git branch (e.g., `json-issues`).
-This requires a `GITHUB_TOKEN` for authenticated pushes.

 ```bash
 docker run --rm \